JvanKatwijk/qt-dab/README.md

 installers are available,  two installers for 32 bit  versions and one for a 64 bit version.
 For Linux, an AppImage, available for x64 Linux, is available, built under an older version of Ubuntu (right now Ubuntu 20, Ubuntu 22 is too new for an AppImage).

+To mark the transition for using Qt5 as framework to using Qt6, the releases section contains two sets of precompiled versions, one compiled with Qt5 and one with Qt6.

 Thanks to Richard Huber, *Qt-DAB* can be compiled on the Mac as well.